SELECTION OF QUESTIONS AND ANSWERS

 I tried "bi gu", which literally means "abstinence from grain" and figuratively means "not taking solid food", about 30 years ago for about 20 days.
 I was quite comfortable with my abstinence from food, and could have carried on longer, but I stopped because of a graduation dinner of a chi kung class in Port Dickson, which was about 500 km away from my home, and which I travelled weekly to teach.

-I thought that when students invited me for a graduation dinner, it was not a right thing to do to tell them that I abstained from food, especially when they knew I loved delicious food while not undergoing "bi gu", which they and not many people at the time were aware of my doing as I did not exhibit any outward signs of "bi gu".
+I thought that when students invited me for a graduation dinner, it was not a right thing to do to tell them that I abstained from food, especially when they knew I loved delicious food while not undergoing "bi gu", which they and many people at the time were unaware of my doing as I did not exhibit any outward signs of "bi gu".
 In other words, apart from not eating I carried on joyful life as usual, like sparring vigorously with my kungfu students and teaching chi kung enthusiastically.

 I cannot remember exactly whether I specifically started fasting for extended periods as an idealistic aim to help world hunger, but I can remember clearly that I read about "bi gu" and believed I could do it though I did not learn it from my sifus before, and that if I was successful I could teach it to people, like in Africa, to help them fight off famine.